 Filters also matter for table reservation apps.
 Resturant-goes want to filter search results according tovarious criteria, the most popular being date, time, number of guests, price and table location (for example, by a window).
 Developing restaurant apps requires a thorough understanding of what users want from this type of service.
-For example, most popular table reservation apps like OpenTable and Reserve allow users to book based on date, time and party size.
+For example, the most popular table reservation app OpenTable allows users to book based on date, time, and party size.

 2. Integrating payment capabilities.

 Another solution involves integrating payment capabilities when you build your restaurant app, letting dining establishments automatically charge the bill to a credit card.
 Last year we saw Red Robin, a popular US burger chain, introduce tablets in all their locations, allowing customers to order and pay on their own timing.
 Now the most recent trend involves using fully-integrated payment solutions when the payment is processed through a mobile app itself.
 Paying for the order with one tap means that guests won’t have to wait for the receipt and the restaurant will achieve faster turnover.